-Yet confidentiality is about more than just removing personally identifiable information (PII) from your data.
-While removing independently sensitive fields such as names, credit card numbers or IP addresses is a minimum level of protection, this alone will not always hide the identity of the individuals in the data.
+Even with aggregations, merely removing personally identifiable information (PII) is not enough to fully anonymise a dataset.
+While removing independently sensitive fields such as names, credit card numbers or IP addresses is an absolute minimum level of protection, this alone will not always hide the identity of the individuals in the data.

 This is especially true with web access interfaces that allow multiple queries to be submitted and easy ways to digitally combine datasets.
+There is still a risk that specific characteristics might allow an individual to be located even without the inclusion of explicit identifiers.
+True privacy protection requires an integrated and systematic approach.